-“Yesterday is not ours to recover, but tomorrow is ours to win or lose.”
+“There is no problem we cannot solve together, and very few that we can solve by ourselves.”
 Although a US Representative, he also served in the Navy in World War II, where he earned the Silver Star.
 He is one of four people to have served in four elected federal offices: Representative, Senator, Vice President, and President.
 He was the first president to be sworn in on airplane, although it was not in flight.
 He was the first, and only president to be sworn in by a woman and on Texas soil.
 He is Lyndon Baines Johnson, 36th President of the United States, serving from November 22, 1963, until January 20, 1969.
 Lyndon was born on August 27, 1908, near Stonewall, Texas.
 He had a love for learning at a young age, running a mile to school at the age of four.
 Lyndon father and grandfather were members of the Christadelphian Church, which claims that its beliefs are based entirely on the Bible, although they reject many current teachings of Christianity (such as the Trinity), claiming that mistakes have occurred through translation errors.

 Lyndon was introduced to the world of politics as a child, often campaigning with his father, State Senator Sam Johnson.
 Lyndon planned on being president from a young age.
 Lyndon attended and graduated from Texas State Teachers’ College (now Texas State University) and went on to briefly teach before entering politics.
 He married his wife, Claudia Alta “Lady Bird” Taylor on November 17, 1934, after attending Georgetown University Law Center for several months.